 I have a 5 day old little girl who can’t seem to latch on, and when she does she lets go, starts to cry and won’t do it again.
 So I end up pumping and feeding her with a bottle.
-I’ve been told it’s something you have to learn… Any help?
+I’ve been told it’s something you have to learn… Any help?Baby Help Line:

 The longer you pump and use the bottle, the harder it will be to get your girl to breastfeed.
-(But it’s very good that you do that rather than just switch to formula.
-Now you’ll the the supply up and you have a great chance to get the breastfeeding to work over the week or so to come.)
+(But it’s very good that you pump rather than just switch to formula.
+Now you’ll keep the supply up and you have a great chance to get the breastfeeding to work over the week or so to come.)

-, before you try to get your baby to latch on, your girl will immediately get some milk when she latches on, which may be a way to reduce her frustration and impatience.
+A tip: By hand-pumping until the let-down reflex has started even if your breasts are NOT engorged, before you try to get your baby to latch on, your girl will immediately get some milk when she latches on, which may be a way to reduce her frustration and impatience.

 Since your girl is only five days old, it is not strange at all that the two of you have not gotten this to work yet, but you WILL, with a little help.
 While waiting for your appointment, you can also check out these breastfeeding latch on video clips, to see if they might help you a bit.

 I really wish you good luck and congratulations on your daughter!

 - Newborn Baby Doens’t Eat Or Cry – Normal?